pippinbarr/cart253/topics/variables/introducing-variables.md

 Here the variables `width` and `height` have done two great things:

 - They make our program *easier to read* because instead of having to understand *numbers* we can read *words* (the variable names)
-- They make our program *easier to write* because help to bind together the different *ideas* of our program, like the idea of "the centre" and the idea of "the canvas dimensions"
+- They make our program *easier to write* because they help to bind together the different *ideas* of our program, like the idea of "the centre" and the idea of "the canvas dimensions"

 Win, win, win.

 ## A name for a *changing* value: `mouseX` and `mouseY`

 Variables are even more excellent than just providing sensible names for useful values though.
-They can *change over time*!
+Those values can *change over time*!

 As with `width` and `height`, the variables `mouseX` and `mouseY` are *always available* when we use p5, our JavaScript library.